PointCloudLibrary/pcl/doc/tutorials/content/installing_homebrew.rst

 .. note::

    The PCL formula is currently in development.
 It will be submitted to Homebrew shortly.
-Until then, you can download it `here <http://dev.pointclouds.org/attachments/download/604/pcl.rb>`_.
+Until then, you can download it from `PCL.RB <http://dev.pointclouds.org/attachments/download/604/pcl.rb>`_.
 To prepare it, follow these steps: